Reduce repository size

 Use the following procedure to remove large files:

-Run the following command to remove the first large file you identified:
+Run the following command (entering the actual file name in place of the filename designation) to remove the first large file you identified:

 Repeat Step 1 for each remaining large file.